krohit98/Mp3-Player/Readme.md

 4)<b>stagger</b> - Extracts the metadata of the mp3 files.
 5)<b>PIL</b> - Extracts image data.
 It also uses an sqlite3 database to store the info about the mp3 files.
+To view working demo of the project, download demo.mp4.

 <b><ins>REQUIREMENTS TO USE THE PLAYER</ins></b>